- Both employee representatives and HR managers are in favor of a clear ethical framework for the use of AI and modern technologies

 The guidelines most commonly known among employee representatives are ver.di’s Ethical Guidelines for the Development and Use of Artificial Intelligence (AI), whereas HR managers are more familiar with the European Commission's White Paper on AI.
 The German government’s AI strategy comes in second place for both groups.
 Many of the guidelines and regulations listed in the survey are, however, unknown to more than half of the employee representatives involved.

-The survey looks particularly closely at the guidelines of the HR Tech Ethics Advisory Board (seehttps://www.ethikbeirat-hrtech.de).
+The survey focused in particular on the guidelines of the HR Tech Ethics Advisory Board (see https://www.ethikbeirat-hrtech.de).
 These also meet with strong approval among employee representatives.
 They therefore provide a good basis for drawing up action-oriented corporate guidelines, which more than half of the study participants consider necessary.
-Compared to HR managers, relatively more employee representatives feel that the guidelines are (too) moderate in content.
+Compared to HR managers, proportionally more employee representatives perceive the guidelines as (too) mild.

 “The current study emphasizes that there is a greater need than ever before for pragmatic, action-guiding ethical guidelines regarding the responsible use of AI and modern technologies in HR.
 HR and employee representative bodies both need to be equipped with the necessary tools to use modern technologies in their day-to-day work in a business-oriented, safe and clear-sighted manner," emphasizes Prof. Dr. Martin Kersting, Professor of Psychological Diagnostics at the Justus Liebig University in Giessen, and member of the HR Tech Ethics Advisory Board.

 Areas of application for AI and modern technologies